Skip to main content

 • Name: Name to identify the pipeline.

 • Expression: Query that qualifies events for the pipeline.
-For examples, see Event conditions.
+For examples, see Pipeline conditions.

 4. Click Create.